rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > **ADDED**
 >
-> Useful in understanding why non-users contribute;
+> Useful in understanding why non-users contribute to the survey
-> depth of Rust community connection;
-> likelihood of returning to Rust

 ### If you indicated a lack of support for platforms or architectures that you would like to target, which would those be?